 Allosaurus was a large carnivorous dinosaur that lived from 150 million to 144 million years ago during the Late Jurassic Period.
 The best known fossils of Allosaurus come from the Cleveland-Lloyd Quarry in Utah and the Garden Park Quarry in Colorado.
 Allosaurus was a bipedal dinosaur with a long tail and a large head with sharp teeth.
 Allosaurus preyed on other dinosaurs, and was probably an apex predator in its ecosystem.

-See also What is atlas moth animal?
+See also What is african fish eagle animal?

 Who is stronger T. rex or Allosaurus?